asmasonomics/asmasonomics.github.io/courses/2024-11-20_Genomics3_Workshop5_scRNAseq.markdown

 | BC4 | 80 | M | T2 | High | TBC |
 | BC6 | 58 | M | Ta | Low | TBC |
 | BCN | 80 | M | BC4 adjN | NA | TBC |

 <br/>
 <p align="justify">
 For your analysis for the report, simply follow the start of the workshop, setting up a new RStudio project, creating symbolic links for the scRNAseq data <i>etc.</i>, and then use the same analysis strategy as we did in the workshop.
 You will need to change some names, thresholds <i>etc.</i><br/><br/>
 You are very welcome to analyse more than one paired set for your report, and bring in some interpretation or extended analysis from the workshop, perhaps.
 But, <b>do not try to combine multiple pairs in a single analysis pipeline</b>.
 This <i>would</i> be a great thing to do, if you had more computational time and memory.
-There are multiple steps which could take far too long to run on a standard machine.
+There are multiple steps which could take far too long to run on a standard machine as you increase the number of samples and cells.
 We have tested and adjusted these datasets to make sure they work for you!<br/><br/>
 The way to access the higher marks is to go beyond what we show you in the workshop material.
 This includes biological interpretation, but also showing us some independent bioinformatics.
 You could consider some of the following:<br/>
 <ol>
      <li> </li>